Print

 • Homemade donuts taste best on the day they are made.
 If you eat them the following day, wrap them in a paper towel and warm in the microwave for 10 seconds.

-• Prep time includes rising time for both rises.
+• Prep time includes rising time.